bbbbbr/romusage/README.md

 romusage
 ===========

-A small command line tool for estimating usage (free space) of Game Boy ROMs from a .map, .noi or ihx file.
+A small command line tool for estimating usage (free space) of Game Boy ROMs from the following file types:
+- .map (sdcc, rgbds)
+- .noi (sdcc)
+- .ihx (sdcc)
+- .cdb (sdcc)

 It produces a trimmed, sorted output of ROM/RAMs, their usage and optionally the Areas located in them.